THE GREEN OFFICE PROJECT

 In April of 2007, Cedar Tree moved into a newly rented office space in a 19th century office building located in downtown Boston.
 We worked to incorporate environmental improvements during the renovation of the space prior to taking occupancy.

 Commercial carpet can be a significant environmental health hazard.
 Carpet backing, which holds the fibers together, and the adhesive used to stick carpet to the floor, have both been linked to sources of indoor air pollution.
-New carpets emit hazardous chemicals into the air (off-gas), and these chemicals can cause health issues from headaches to more serious neurological problems.
-Our new carpet is certified green with the commercial carpet industry's first fully sustainable, cradle to cradle carpet backing.
-The carpet contains 25% recycled materials and when we are done with it, the company will take it back and recycle it into their new carpets.
+New carpets emit hazardous chemicals into the air (a process referred to as off-gassing), which can cause health issues ranging from headaches to more serious neurological problems.
+Cedar Tree’s office carpet is certified green with the commercial carpet industry's first fully sustainable, cradle to cradle carpet backing.
+The carpet contains 25% recycled materials and, upon removal, will be accepted back through the company’s recycling program.
 The adhesive is non-toxic and low-emissions certified.

 Paint, which often contains a high level of Volatile Organic Compounds (VOCs), is also a source of harmful air pollution.
 VOCs are linked to upper respiratory irritation, headaches, and nausea.
 With this in mind, we chose to use Eco-spec, an eco-friendly, non-toxic, latex-based paint with lower levels of VOCs than traditional brands.